L I Y S F

-On 29th July 2014, participants at the London International Youth Science Forum, travelled all around the country for National Visits to Research & Scientific Establishments.
+On 29th July 2014, participants at the London International Youth Science Forum travelled all around the country for National Visits to Research & Scientific Establishments.
 Here are a few things that our participants got up to!

 1. Rolls Royce

-went on a visit to Rolls-Royce, a prominent corporation that specialises in the production of aero engines.
+A group of our students in LIYSF went on a visit to Rolls-Royce, a prominent corporation that specialises in the production of aero engines.
 They visited its main sites and explored its unique history.
 Upon arrival, participants were divided into two groups and began the visit by touring the Learning & Career Development Center.
-Their tour guide, Mr. John Plant, introduced them to the beginnings of Rolls-Royce airplane engines and proceeded to demonstrate the remarkable and innovative evolutions of engine construction as the years progressed.
-Students enjoyed viewing a wide range of engines, from those of helicopters and warplanes to modern jets and passenger airplanes.
-Moreover, Mr. Plant explained the history of Rolls-Royce’s foundation by the dynamic partnership of Charles Rolls and Henry Royce.
-After a brief lunch break, our students were taken by Mr. Roy, a lecturer, to an exhibition that showed the fundamental engine parts and technologies that made airplanes a reality.
+Their tour guide, Mr John Plant, introduced them to the beginnings of Rolls-Royce aeroplane engines and proceeded to demonstrate the remarkable and innovative evolutions of engine construction as the years progressed.
+Students enjoyed viewing a wide range of engines, from those of helicopters and warplanes to modern jets and passenger aeroplanes.
+Moreover, Mr Plant explained the history of Rolls-Royce’s foundation through the dynamic partnership of Charles Rolls and Henry Royce.
+After a brief lunch break, our students were taken by Mr Roy, a lecturer, to an exhibition that showed the fundamental engine parts and technologies that made aeroplanes a reality.
 Additionally, they were also able to see some of the naval technologies that Rolls-Royce developed to expand its scope in the transportation industry.

 “Both tours were very exciting and informative, and I am definitely looking forward to coming back to Rolls-Royce in the near future if time permits!” – Perry Alagappan, USA

 2. The National Oceanography Centre & University of Southampton’s School of Ocean and Earth Science